This post may contain affiliate links.

 - The Dun Cow Pub is at 171 Abbey Foregate.

 - The Lion Hotel is on Wyle Cop.

 - The Prince Rupert Hotel is at Butcher Row.

 - The Nag’s Head Inn is at 22 Wyle Cop.

 Hey, what ever happened to Monica Lewinsky?

-Twenty years after the political scandal that rocked her into headline-making infamy, Monica Lewinsky has become an anti-bullying advocate.
+More than two decades after the political scandal that rocked her into headline-making infamy, Monica Lewinsky has become an anti-bullying advocate.
 She’s come a long way since being a 22-year old impressionable intern, and more power to her. #SecondChances